suzeeparker/FRDocs_dev01-suzee/_home.md

  - The example database is the sample MySql World database.

-- This documentation is writtem in Markdown and uses Docsify.
+- This documentation is written in Markdown and uses Docsify.

 - Credit is given to all whose tutorials, videos and blogs have provided inspiration, information and insight into these topics.

 - We especially thank BezKoder, Ben Awad, Jared Palmer, Jason Watmore, GraspingTech, LifeWire, SQL-Hub and W3Schools.

+- Complete as of Jan, 2022 are 2 Setup chapters with 9 topics with 76 sections and 246 steps.

 - The prime contributors and creators for this tutorial are Robin Mattern, Kennett Fussell and Bruce Troutman.

 ----